 The programme also ties incredibly well into blOOturtle’s eco-publishing program and the publisher’s belief that thinking kids and thinking planet go hand-in-hand.
 All picture books produced and printed by blOOturtle meet globally highest recognised eco-friendly production standards.

-Just as Willow Willpower has been written and illustrated to be a real conversation starter between kids and their loved ones, I see International Day of the Girl as an ongoing conversation that we need to be having as good global citizens.
-Girls, regardless of where they are born and live, deserve to have platforms where they can discuss the issues they face and have the opportunity to provide input to help develop and change their communities for the better.
+I see International Day of the Girl as an ongoing conversation that we need to be having as good global citizens.
+Girls, regardless of where they are born and live, deserve to have platforms.
+Places they can discuss the issues they face and have the opportunity to provide input to help develop and change their communities for the better.

 Unfortunately, we continue to see inequity in terms of power relations all around the world – the exclusion or girls and women cannot and should not be tolerated.
 Every person born deserves to have the same chance at living a happy, healthy and fulfilling life.
 It’s a basic human right.